-4.5 At the time of the latest release, the mortality rate for suicide and undetermined intent for local authority areas the rate in Reading was in line with the national average and average for local authority areas with similar levels of deprivation and but is now showing a non-significant increase from the previous period.
-38 deaths were recorded between 2017 and 2019, compared to 28 between 2016 and 2018.
+4.5 While the mortality rate for suicide and undetermined intent in Reading continues to be in line with the national average and average for local authority areas with similar levels of deprivation there have now been non-significant increases in the last two periods.
+The rate is now above the national average, although the difference is not statistically

-4.6 Ahead of the publication of nationally validated data, Reading along with other areas across the Thames Valley monitors suicide rates via a Real Time Surveillance System based on police reports of deaths suspected to be by suicide.
+- significant.
+45 deaths were recorded between 2018 and 2020, compared to 38 between 2017 and 2019 and 28 between 2016 and 2018. - 4.6 Ahead of the publication of nationally validated data, Reading along with other areas across the Thames Valley monitors suicide rates via a Real Time Surveillance System based on police reports of deaths suspected to be by suicide.
 Comparator rates month by month have been tracked very closely since COVID-19 lockdown measures were put in place in England, and cases are being checked for possible COVID links.
 To date, there has been no increase in the overall Berkshire rates for 2020.

-- 4.7 The proportion of people receiving alcohol treatment who successfully completed treatment began to decrease rapidly in the second half of 2019 and throughout 2020 and the beginning of 2021.
-The rate is now well below the England average.
+- 4.7 The proportion of people receiving alcohol treatment who successfully completed treatment began to decrease rapidly in the second half of 2019 and throughout 2020.
+Although the rate continues to be well below the England average there was an increase in successful completions in the most recent quarter, with more than 19% of those in treatment becoming free of dependence.
 The rate of hospital admissions where the primary diagnosis is an alcohol-related condition increased slightly in 2018/19, both in Reading and in England.
 The rate in Reading continues to be below the English average. - 4.8 As reported in the previous period, Reading's commissioned drug and alcohol treatment provider has focused on keeping the people who use their services safe during the COVID outbreak.
 Change Grow Live (CGL) has seen an increase in referrals and people starting treatment.
-They expect to report low numbers of successful completions for this period as they have retained people in treatment to provide ongoing support through a period of increased social isolation and other pressures of lockdown. - 4.9 CGL is providing all support via phone or video call, including home detoxes and medical reviews.
+While low numbers of successful completions were expected for this period as they retained people in treatment to provide ongoing support through a period of increased social isolation and other pressures of lockdown, demand for support from both new and existing service users has increased. - 4.9 CGL is providing all support via phone or video call, including home detoxes and medical reviews.
 They have daily support groups, two of which are alcohol focused, and these are run via the Zoom app and can be joined via video or phone.
 CGL has successfully completed remote home alcohol detoxes and will continue to do so until it is safe to facilitate groups in the service, and now that residential treatment providers are opening again CGL is in a position to refer those who are not suitable for home detox to these.
 CGL continues to liaise with the Royal Berkshire Hospital and have a meeting planned to review pathways with their Alcohol and Drug lead in October.